-- How computers are told what to do (the theoretical study of algorithms and programming languages) - How information is stored in computers (data structures and management) - Develop a digital outcome to manage data (learn a programming language Python to apply to a range of situations) - Develop a digital media outcome (use different programs including Notepad++ and/or Adobe Suites to create their outcomes)
+- How computers are told what to do (the theoretical study of algorithms and programming languages) - How information is stored in computers (data structures and management) - Develop a digital outcome to manage data (learn a programming language such as Python or Java Script to apply to a range of situations) - Develop a digital media outcome (use different programs including Notepad++ and/or Adobe Suites to create their outcomes)

-Year 10 Level 1 Level 2 Level 3 Students will develop their skills and practice by undertaking design briefs interspersed with class lessons covering the design process. design process further.
-They will be extending their design N/A N/A
+Year 10 Level 1 Level 2 Level 3 Students will develop their skills and practice by undertaking design briefs interspersed with class lessons covering the design process.
+Students will develop their design process further.
+They will be extending their design skills and language.
+Students will also research and show understanding of how and why technological outcomes function in the modern world.
+As for Level 1, Level 2 course challenges students to develop a greater awareness and analysis of technological developments through understanding the impact of wider social issues.
+N/A